 Why do book editors reject manuscripts?
-As a fiction writing coach, I'm asked that question a lot, especially if my new client is reeling from a rejection letter.
+As a fiction-writing coach, I'm asked that question a lot.

 Most authors are baffled by the vague correspondence that book editors send.
-The typical rejection letter is painfully brief.
 For example: "Thank you for the opportunity to read (Title of Manuscript.)
 Unfortunately, this story isn't right for us.
 We wish you luck, placing it elsewhere."

 Why are book editors so annoyingly vague?